opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 It's possible to update compatibility independently without having to re-release and re-distribute image.

-Becasue artifact can be associated with the target image in on-demand mode, the compatibility artifact can be delivered separately from the image package.
+Because artifact can be associated with the target image in on-demand mode, the compatibility artifact can be delivered separately from the image package.

-In some vertical industries, re-distributing image means repeating release cycle to production site, it may take several weeks to several months for complex applications, very time-consuming and high cost.

-The application using new image has to pass series tests inside vendor's lab and then customer's lab, and then roll out in production site gradually.
-Tests may include function, performance, reliability, security, inter-working etc.

 There is no size limitation on compatibility content.